williamzhangty/williamzhangty/README.md

 ### About me 👋
 Hi, I am William.
 I am a data analyst with an outstanding track record.
 I have successfully led multiple projects as a technical leader.
 These projects involve data extraction, data transformation, analysis, modeling, and strategy development, helping clients make data-driven decisions to fuel growth.

-I currently study at the Mannitoba Institute of Trades and Technology, majoring in Software Developer.I
+I currently study at the Mannitoba Institute of Trades and Technology, majoring in Software Developer.

 I am expertised in following skills: